American Studies Courses

 Anthropology of American Men

 Examines the social and cultural construction of masculinity in the United States using the theories and methods of Anthropology.
 Topics include race, class, ethnicity, and religion; popular images of American men (e.g., movies, magazines, sports, jokes); relationship of US manhood to sexuality, war, and women.
 Some comparison to other cultures.
-General Education: Perspectives on Diversity, Self & Society or Historical Perspectives.
+General Education: Perspectives on Diversity, Self and Society or Historical Perspectives.
 Intermediate.

 Gender and Politics